 Be aware also that creating a new French Will could well override any existing Will that you may have prepared in the UK (or elsewhere) so be careful of overlapping Wills.

-The notaire fee for the preparation of a Will is regulated, at €136, including VAT (2021).
+The notaire fee for the preparation of a Will is regulated, at €136, including VAT (2022).
 If the notaire prepares the Will no charge is payable for the notaire to keep the Will in their possession.
 The procedure requires either two notaires or one notaire and two witnesses.

 By notarial standards, this is a small fee for what is a reasonably substantial and onerous task.
 As a result of that, many readers report that they are unable to get a notaire to undertake the work.
 They have no right to refuse to do it, but many simply never reply to mails or letters.
 If this occurs then you need to make a formal complaint.
 You can read about the procedures at Complaints Against Notaires.